xpdustry/imperium/README.md

 > If it's the first time you run it, it will automatically download mindustry assets from GitHub,
 > this might take less than 2 minutes.
 (Or more if you have potato internet `;-;`)

+## Limitations

+- It will crash if you it as a local steam server.